NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/supporter-guides/oracles.md

 Oracles provide a bridge between the real-world and on-chain smart contracts by being a source of data that smart contracts can rely on, and act upon.

 Oracles play a critical role in facilitating the full potential of smart contract utility.
-Without a reliable connection to real-world conditions, smart contracts cannot effectively serve the real-world.
+Without a reliable connection to real-world data, smart contracts cannot effectively serve the real-world.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/ZJfkNzyO7-U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>